 The Ultimate Tarte Tatin

-I like to use Royal Gala apples for this.
-Serve tart soon after baking, preferably still warm, with crème fraiche, vanilla ice cream or sweetened plain yogurt.
+I developed this with my friend and Toronto pastry chef Joanne Yolles.
+I like to use local Royal Gala apples in season.
+Serve the tart soon after baking, preferably still warm, with crème fraiche, vanilla ice cream or sweetened plain yogurt.
 If making pastry by hand, use a wire pastry blender to cut butter into flour in bowl or a food processor works well.
-You can use storebought puff pastry instead.
+You can use frozen storebought puff pastry instead.

 1 cup all-purpose flour